Best executive cars 2021

 Executive cars might cost a little more, but the best ones add a real touch of class to your motoring experience…

-Most of these cars will still be diesel powered (although Lexus does not offer diesels), but more efficient turbo petrol engines are now being offered.
-Plug-in hybrid models like the BMW 330e and Volkswagen Passat GTE can really cut your overheads, too.
-If you're willing to take the plunge, the Tesla Model S is a unique executive – it has zero-emissions electric drive, supercar-rivalling straight-line performance, acres of space and super-low everyday running costs.
+Most of these cars will still be diesel powered, but hybrid drivetrains are becoming increasingly common.
+Plug-in hybrid models like the Mercedes E300 e and Audi A6 TFSI e can really cut your overheads, too.
+If you're willing to take the plunge into EV territory, the Tesla Model 3 has zero-emissions electric drive, supercar-rivalling straight-line performance, acres of space and super-low everyday running costs.
+The Polestar 2 is hot on its heels, too.

 Best executive cars to buy